 We appreciate that no amount of money can ever compensate you for a wrongful conviction but, if you qualify, it could help you rebuild your life.
 As a team of specialist solicitors we are highly experienced in this area working on behalf of our clients to get the justice they deserve.

 If you would like to speak with one of the team please call us on 0808 278 2531 or request a call back online.

 Our Civil Liberties team has unrivalled expertise in this highly specialised field.
-We have helped victims secure compensation for miscarriage of justice in most of the major cases over the last fifteen years, including high profile claims for the Bridgewater Four and M25 Three.
-Furthermore, we have led ground-breaking legal challenges against Government cuts to compensation.
+We have helped victims of miscarriage of justice secure compensation in most of the major cases over the last twenty years, including high profile claims such as the Bridgewater Four and M25 Three.
+Furthermore, we have led ground-breaking legal challenges against government cuts to compensation for miscarriages of justice.

 Fill out this form and one of the team will get back to you: